17 Best Bean to Cup Coffee Machines of 2022

 Be Your Own Barista with the Award-Winning Caffeo CI Touch

-Innovative Bean-to-Cup Coffee Maker Accommodates Individual Choice
+Innovative Bean-to-Cup Coffee Maker Accommodates Individual Preference

 With its double-sealed 2-chamber Bean Select system for flavour variation, the user-friendly Caffeo CI One-Touch moves swiftly in its mission to optimally extract both flavour and aroma, as beans are systematically pre-wetted to enliven your senses.